clam-project/python-deansi/README.md

 	- Text sequences with the same set of ANSI attributes are enclosed in a single  `span` with those classes activated.
 	- You can define styles for a class or for a certain combination of classes
 	- You can define the style depending on the enclosing container so that different styles can coexist in a single document.
-- It is test driven developed and back2back tested, so it is quite reliable, and in the long term features can be extended being quite sure we are not breaking existing functionality.
+- It has been test driven developed and back2back tested.

-## Usage as module
+## Usage as Python module

 - `deansi.styleSheet()`: returns the default stylesheet for the ANSI classes you can customize.
 - `deansi.deansi(consoleText)`: returns the HTML conversion